-Perimeter Fence:
+Perimeter Fence

-The perimeter of the project site will be enclosed by a standard chain link fence with a maximum height of eight feet and access provided through a rolling gate located at the driveway off of Lear Ave.
+The perimeter of the Project site will be enclosed by a chain link fence topped with three strands of barbed wire with a maximum height of eight feet and access provided through a rolling gate located at the driveway off of Lear Ave.
 The main purpose of the fence is to prevent unauthorized access to the site.